-Watch: Memorial Service For Jamal Khashoggi In Washington
+Jamal Khashoggi's Fiancee Calls For Saudis To Return His Body At Memorial In D.C.

 "His body was disposed of after being dismembered following his death by suffocation — again, in line with the plans," the statement said, according to Turkey's state-run Anadalou Agency.

+The Nov.
+2 date was chosen to remember two French journalists who were killed in Mali on this day in 2013 — two of the more than 1,000 journalists whom the U.N. says have died since 2006.

-Here's the list of people speaking at the memorial:
+Here's the full list of people speaking at the Khashoggi memorial event:

 Honorable Gerry Connolly, U.S. House of Reps.
 (VA-11)